-Atë is the goddess of mischief, ruin, delusion and folly.
-She is currently voiced by Amber Albright
+Atë is the goddess of mischief, ruin, delusion and folly, scribed by Amber Albright, voiced by Jeanette Rose.

 Know Your Goddess

 Hair Color: Jet black and usually wears it in loose waves with it reaching past her mid back.

 Eyes: Normal brown, but turn amber gold when she uses her powers.

 Parents: Father – Zeus; Mother – Primordial Eris

 I like to think of myself as somewhat of an entrepreneur.
 After being banished to the mortal plane, I have picked up a habit of causing chaos.
 Whisper a little mischief onto the ears of man and boy, does it pay off.
 Wars, catastrophes, betrayals, scandals, you name it.
 I’m in the business of causing trouble and business is booming.

 Kicked out of Olympus and currently residing in Sicily, Italy in a Doric-style Greek temple that resembles the home she once loved.

 General Overview: Atë is feisty, conniving and always gets her way.
 She loves mischief and inciting chaos any chance she can get.
 After all, it is in her DNA.
 If she is not busy going out dancing or finding the nearest party, she is spending her time whispering into the ears of mortal men.
 Through the centuries, she has been behind the scenes, causing as much trouble as she can.
 She feeds off the mischief and ruin she creates, making her only crave the chaos more.
 She is quick to anger, especially if you bring up her past, but don’t let her hard shell fool you.
 Buried very deep down in her cold, black heart, there is a part of her somewhere just dying for the love she lost a millennium ago.